BlueBrain/nexus-bbp-domains/src/main/paradox/docs/bbptutorial/getting-started/setup/index.md

 ### Login

 A bearer token is needed to authenticate to Nexus.
-For the purpose of this tutorial, you'll login using your gaspar account.
+For the purpose of this tutorial, you'll login using your github account.

-The following command will open (after pressing enter button) a browser window from where you can login using your gaspar account.
+The following command will open (after pressing enter button) a browser window from where you can login using your github account.

 Command